Lapse Rate

 Conversely, if the ELR is less than the DALR, the atmosphere is stable, and weather is likely to be calm.

 Lapse rates are critical for understanding how clouds form.
-In an unstable atmosphere, warm air rises and cools, and if the air becomes saturated, clouds can form.
-In extreme cases, this process can lead to thunderstorms and severe weather.
+In an unstable atmosphere, warm air rises and cools and if the air becomes saturated, clouds can form.
+In extreme cases, this process can result in thunderstorms and severe weather conditions.

 3.Aviation: